syskom/ci-cd/README.md

 ### [EditorConfig Check Action – editorconfig-check](.github/actions/editorconfig-check)

-Action that Runs [editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) to verify that your files are in harmony with your [.editorconfig](https://editorconfig.org/) file.
+Action that Runs [editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) to verify that all repository files are in harmony with its [.editorconfig](https://editorconfig.org/) file.

 #### Permissions